 |Auto Owners Group||$1,081.73||$1,277.52|

-Depending on where you live in South Carolina will also impact your auto premium.
+South Carolina auto insurance premiums vary by city, and even by ZIP code.
 Take Charleston and North Charleston for example.
 While they’re geographically adjacent, people in North Charleston pay about $300 more a year for car insurance.
 This could have something to do with the fact that crime rate there is higher than the state average, but auto premiums generally take millions of risk factors into account.
 Find out what your neighbors are probably paying for car insurance by looking at the following table of our data.

 |Cheapest Cities for Car Insurance||Average Annual Premiums|